Washington State Fair: History

 The fair started out under the name "Puyallup Valley Fair", with the first event taking place October 4–6, 1900.
 In 1913, it was renamed "The Western Washington Fair", but remained primarily known as the "Puyallup Fair" until the early 1980s.
 In 2006, the name was changed again to "The Puyallup Fair", and the venue became known as "The Puyallup Fair and Events Center."
 In 2013 the fair received its current name, the "Washington State Fair"; however, the marketing tagline "Do the Puyallup" was retained and many local people continue to refer to the fair by its previous name.

 During World War II, the fair did not take place.
 The fairgrounds closed after the 1941 fair and were occupied by the army, which set up Camp Harmony, a temporary assembly center within the system of concentration camps for Japanese Americans.
 A total of 7,390 Japanese Americans from the Seattle-Tacoma area and Alaska were confined in converted horse stables and barracks constructed on adjacent parking lots, the racing track and under the grandstand.
 In September 1942, the Japanese Americans were sent to other locations and the camp was torn down.
 The fairgrounds were briefly occupied by the U.S. Army 943rd Signal Service Battalion until they were transferred to Fort Lewis, then closed until 1946, when the fair set an attendance record of 100,000 people on opening day.

 The cancellation of the Fair's 2020 season was announced on July 8, 2020, due to the COVID-19 pandemic.
 It was the first edition of the Fair to be cancelled since World War II.
 The fair returned in 2021 with masking requirements and limited capacity, drawing 816,000 total attendees—a 20 percent decrease.

-Attendance

-Attendance has grown significantly since the first fair in 1900; today the event draws more than one million people each year.